HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 ## Introduction

-This document describes how to create a syndicator / subscriber pair.
+In Web Content Manager (WCM), content updates and metadata are distributed across your infrastructure using a dedicated syndication relationship.
+Establishing this connection ensures that your authoring environment can automatically push published changes to your delivery servers.
+This article describes how to create a syndicator-subscriber pair.

 ## Instructions